Kuldeep200/PyBer_Analysis/README.md

- Based on the analysis, it is very clear that the most revenue is generated in Urban areas.
+ Based on the analysis, it is very clear that the most revenue is generated in Urban areas.Urban city have more population and people like taking rides instead of driving.
 All three areas had higher fare in end of feb.
 This could be changed in weather.
-People spending more time outdoors traveling.